Niryo/controllerim/README.md

 # react-view-controllers
 A state management library for react

-## Api:
+## Api
 ### `Controller(componentInstance)`
 Every view should have a controller that extends `Controller`.
-The controller holds an observable state.
+A controller is a plain javascript class that holds an observable state. a controller should contain only a **state** and methods that manipulate the state.
 Make sure to call `super(componentInstance)` from your controller constructor.
-Every controller exposes `getParentController()`.
-See bellow for more details.
+Every controller exposes `getParentController()` (See bellow for more details).

 #### Usage example:
 ```javascript